How to Clear Call History on the iPhone

 If you’re trying to just hide a call or two from a call log without raising suspicion, this is not the way to go since it’s pretty obvious that the entire list has been cleared out, and you’d be better off deleting the specific call(s) you want to remove from the list.

-Delete a Single Call from the Call Log
+How to Delete a Single Call from the Call Log on iPhone

 The easiest way to delete a single call is with the swipe gesture that we’ve discussed before: